Barbara Yung: Death

-Yung did not leave a suicide note.
-At the time of her death, Yung was involved in filming the final chapters of the TVB drama, The Battlefield.
-Filming was due to conclude in June 1985.
-She was to start shooting on a new drama called King of Ideas, alongside onscreen partner Kent Tong before her death.
-Her role was given to TVB local actor Maggie Cheung.
+Yung left no suicide note.
+At the time of her death, Yung was involved in filming the final chapters of the TVB drama, The Battlefield, and had just started filming King of Ideas (桥王之王) a.k.a.
+The Feud That Never Was (拆档拍档) with co-star Kent Tong.
+Her remaining scenes were assigned to fellow actress Maggie Cheung.

 Yung's funeral was a big event and was attended by throngs of fans and many prominent Hong Kong celebrities.
 Her remains were placed in the World Funeral Parlor, Hung Hom, Kowloon for fans and friends to pay their final respect.
 Her friends and co-stars in her TV dramas such as Michael Miu, Felix Wong, Tony Leung Chiu-wai, and Andy Lau were pallbearers for her casket.
-Yung had a Catholic funeral.
+Yung had a Catholic funeral as the Roman Catholic Diocese of Hong Kong did not believe her suicide was intentional or willful.
 She was cremated in Hong Kong on 19 May 1985 and her ashes were brought back and laid to rest at the Cambridge City Cemetery in Cambridge, England.

+The death of Barbara Yung aroused society's attention to the mental health of artists leading to the establishment of the Hong Kong Artistes Christian Fellowship at the behest of Cheung Ming Ming, one of the last persons Yung reached out to prior to her death.
+Cheung worries other actresses in crisis could follow Yung's route, and provided a future home for artists to network and support each other.
+Its current president is Sheren Tang who debuted at TVB the same year as Yung's death, and was once referred to as Barbara Yung's successor due to her similar youthful look, and personality.